Zlh111111/zlh111111.github.io/_pages/about.md

 # 🧑 About Me

-I am currently pursuing a Ph.D. at the School of Automation at Central South University, where I am conducting research on extreme regression modeling under the supervision of **[Yun Wang]**(https://faculty.csu.edu.cn/wangyun1/zh_CN/index.htm).
-I graduated from the School of Computer Science at Minnan Normal University with a bachelor’s degree and earned my master’s degree from the same school under the supervision of **[Hong Zhao]**(https://fhqxa.github.io//).
+I am currently pursuing a Ph.D. at the School of Automation at Central South University, where I am conducting research on extreme regression modeling under the supervision of [Yun Wang](https://faculty.csu.edu.cn/wangyun1/zh_CN/index.htm).
+I graduated from the School of Computer Science at Minnan Normal University with a bachelor’s degree and earned my master’s degree from the same school under the supervision of [Hong Zhao](https://fhqxa.github.io//).

 My research interests are in the areas of **Computer Vision (CV)** and **Time Series Forecasting (TSF)**.
 I am currently focusing on the following topics:
 - **Extreme Regression Modeling**